Introducing web-agent, an open framework for building web agents. Fork it, swap models, and add Skills. Start building →

 Use rule-based parsers for structured, machine-generated PDFs where extraction is deterministic.
 For mixed corpora (research papers, filings, contracts, reports) where formats vary, LLM-based extraction or a managed parsing API produces more consistent chunks.

 Firecrawl's document parsing converts any PDF URL into clean Markdown in one API call.
 The output preserves headings, tables, and lists in a format that chunking libraries like LangChain's RecursiveCharacterTextSplitter can split directly.
 For scanned sources, set mode: "ocr" to force OCR on every page before chunking.
 No local dependencies, no layout configuration needed.
-See the PDF parser v2 release for supported document types and modes.
+See the PDF parser v2 release for the v2 feature set, or Fire-PDF for Firecrawl's current Rust-based PDF parsing engine—which routes text-based pages to native extraction and only scanned content through GPU, averaging under 400ms per page on mixed corpora.

 Last updated: Mar 01, 2026